johantenhouten/android_backup_extractor/README.md

 ## android_backup_extractor
 A python script to convert a Android backup to to a TAR file.
+At this moment the tool does not support password encrypted backups.

 I tried some of the JAR files out there and they did not work.
 But the AndroidBackup (abd backup output) file seems straightforward.